JacobH140/PartnerGPT/README.md

 ## Reviewing Flashcards in Anki
 The Anki flashcard template seen below is designed with [Piotr Wozniak's 20 Rules of Knowledge Formulation](https://www.supermemo.com/en/blog/twenty-rules-of-formulating-knowledge) in mind.
-Take a look below.
+Take a look:

 https://github.com/JacobH140/PartnerGPT/assets/71049464/9f19113a-0e4e-484b-8d35-f0a49dec6313

-1. **Do not learn if you do not understand.** Writing animations, example sentences, images, and audio are all immediately viewable upon flipping a card.
-What _isn't_ immediately avaiable is pinyin or English versions of the auxillary data; those take an extra click.
+1. **Do not learn if you do not understand.** Stroke animations, example sentences, images, and audio are all immediately viewable upon flipping a card.
+What _isn't_ immediately avaiable is pinyin or English versions of the auxillary data— those require an extra click.
 This challenges learners to understand new words 'in context', from both a textual and auditory perspective.
 [Conversing with PartnerGPT](#immersion) is a great way to understand new words as well, as a learner may ask questions to check comprehension.
 Finally, some example sentences are often determined based on the sentence a user originally asked PartnerGPT to translate; thus upon seeing a new card of this type they often immediately understand how to fit it into their overall picture of learned knowledge.

 2. **Learn before you memorize.** Two on-flashcard tools are provided for this.
 The first is etymological: a small blurb detailing how the constituent characters relate (e.g., 眼鏡='eye'+'mirror' in the video).
 The second is orthographical: an analysis of the constituent components used in writing the characters and how they might convey its meaning.
 Probably the best way to learn brand new words is via the micro-lessons that [PartnerGPT conversations](#immersion) provide.